 Review: “Solid class, with a very strong overview on the elements of financial analysis.
 The end of class project was also very helpful.
 Would have liked to have a more in-depth understanding of what the financials mean on the ground for the business, but I’m expecting that later in the specialization.
 For additional reviews, click here.

 Additional Background: This is the first part of an “Essentials of Corporate Finance” specialization available through Coursera.
 After completing these courses, students will receive a certificate that reflects that they completed four courses (including “The Language and Tools of Financial Analysis,” “Essentials of Corporate Financial Analysis and Decision-Making,” and “Alternative Approaches to Valuation and Investment”) and a capstone project.
+The total cost of a certification is $395.
 To register for this specialization, click here.